-Your About page should list your qualifications in a way that’s informative, yet visually pleasing.
-Split your page into columns and refer to your resume to add your education and achievements.
-You can talk about your teaching philosophy here, to give a sense of how you teach to someone who hasn't met you before.
+For an idea of what to write on your About page, refer to your resume to add your education and achievements.
+Keep it to the highlights here.
+Then, talk about your teaching philosophy, to give a sense of how you teach to someone who hasn't met you before.

 Some things to consider when you create this page:

-- Do you teach children, and if so, what age will you start?
+Do you teach children, and if so, what age will you start?

-- Do you accept beginners, or more advanced players?
+Do you accept beginners, or more advanced players?

-- What style do you teach?
+What style do you teach?
 Classical, jazz, improvisation skills, or all of the above?

-- Do you offer group or private lessons?
+Do you offer group or private lessons?

-- Do you enter your students into competitions?
+Do you enter your students into competitions?

 You can also accept payments for clinics, workshops, accompaniment, or lessons, directly on your Store page.

-Hopefully this gives you some ideas on how to build a piano teacher website!
+Hopefully this gives you some ideas on how to build a piano teacher website.
 Make full use of your pages, and update your content often.
-This will make it appealing and professional to your students, and should help keep you busy teaching!
+This will make it appealing and professional to your students, and should help keep you busy teaching.

 Build a stunning band website and store in minutes